rynssnjn/Pokedex/README.md

 # Pokedex

-A training app of our company(FFUF Manila) for new hires and interns
+A training app of our company(FFUF Manila Inc.) for new hires and interns

+Creates UI programmatically using SnapKit

+Splits code into a readable and managable manner using Model, View, View Model, View Controller, Coordinator, Service (M-V-VM-VC-C-S)

-Sample app using the Coordinator Pattern
+Sample app using the Coordinators